e18e/e18e/docs/blog/migrating-the-ecosystem-to-esm.md

 ### Migrating a CommonJS package

-In most cases, this is as simple as setting `type` to `"module"` in `package.json`, then updating all imports to include file extensions.
+In most cases, this is as simple as doing the following steps:

+- Set `type` to `"module"` in `package.json`
+- Update all imports to include file extensions
+- Update sources to use `export` / `import` syntax

 For example, in `package.json`: